Australian singer-songwriter Paul Kelly’s 24th studio album Nature sees him once again pushing his creative and musical boundaries.

 Hot on the heels of most recent solo record Life Is Fine, his latest opus is another concept album on the theme of, as the title suggests, nature; the pull of the tides, wildlife and the environment.

-It’s a typically thoughtful and affecting record from Kelly, even more so since he has taken the opportunity to put five of his favorite poems to music – a nod to his recent album of Shakespeare’s sonnets.
+It’s a typically thoughtful and affecting record from Kelly, even more so since he has taken the opportunity to put five of his favourite poems to music – a nod to his recent album of Shakespeare’s sonnets.

 Indeed, proceedings kick off with a vibrant take on the Dylan Thomas poem “And Death Shall Have No Dominion”, which Kelly pulls off with ease.
 It’s an unexpected yet pleasant treat and is followed by the rocking “The One I Love”, sounding like a lost track from Kelly’s classic Deeper Water era.